This blog article was written by Pankaj Kohli

 Innovation for Better Processes

 The first decade of this millennium saw BPOs become knowledge centers, paving the way for data-driven insights that drive and propagate innovation.
 Transaction-based pricing, vertical-specific services, and extensive global capabilities all became core offerings and value differentiators.
-The introduction of analytics ensured delivery with better intelligence, insights and results.
+The introduction of technology and analytics ensured delivery with better intelligence, insights and results.

 Beyond Insight and into Future Collaboration